 Graduate Assistants (GAs) are, first and foremost, students – so each Assistantship is designed to serve the needs and cater to the lives of graduate students.
 However, GAs are also highly valued employees of the University, who support faculty scholarship and teaching; serve as mentors to undergraduate students; conduct meaningful research, outreach, and analysis; and uphold USM’s Service Promise of being “Student focused every day.”

 GA appointments are for either 10 or 20 hours per week during the 15-week fall and spring semesters.
+Students may not hold more than 20 hours per week as a graduate worker (which includes Graduate Aide, Graduate Assistants, and other forms of student employment).

 Our Graduate Assistants work in a variety of University settings, from academic departments to student service offices to research divisions.
 The positions are carefully allocated to the most qualified students through an application and hiring process.
 Many assistantships positions are remote or offer flexible schedules and working modalities.